-Treatment For Flat Feet
+Insoles for Flat Feet

 Most people have arches on the bottom of their feet, where the bottom of the foot curves upwards on the inner side.
 This usually develops as a child.
 Some people, however, never develop these arches.
 Their feet remain flat, with practically the whole bottom of the foot touching the floor.

 If you are experiencing pain caused by flat feet, there are various things you can do to reduce the strain placed on your feet and legs.
 You can make sure to wear sturdy and supportive shoes.
-You can also take pain killers to ease the pain, and if you are overweight then losing weight can also help.
+You can also take painkillers to ease the pain, and if you are overweight then losing weight can also help.

 Your doctor may also refer you to a physiotherapist, who can show you exercise to help stop your foot from rolling over and stretch the connective tissues and muscles in your lower legs.

+Insoles for flat feet are also a great, fast-acting way to alleviate pain caused by flat feet.
 Wearing specially-designed insoles can help to support your flat feet and make walking more comfortable.
 Luxis luxury insoles have a built-in, cushioned metatarsal support pad to provide additional support to the area where it’s needed: the feet’s metatarsal bones.
 The whole insole also offers super-comfortable cushioning to keep your feet from getting sore and tired throughout the day.
 Made with high-quality sheep leather, the insoles are breathable and also mould to your feet over time.